 2) Filtration

-The more robust your filtration, the more fish you’ll be able to keep.
-What does “more robust” mean?
-Well, it means a few things:
+The more robust your filtration system, the greater the number of beginner saltwater fish you can accommodate.
+What exactly does “more robust” mean?
+Well, it encompasses a few key aspects:

 3) Substrate